DoctorWkt/SubC/7_Abstract_Syntax_Trees.md

                2
 ```

-And when we run `scc -T -t` on this input file, we get:
+And when we run `scc -T -t` on this input file, it draws the same tree
+slightly differently:

 ```